Panasonic GX800 versus Panasonic LX15

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX800 and the Panasonic LX15.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX800 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is somewhat smaller (9 percent) than the Panasonic GX800.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is notably smaller (9 percent) than the Panasonic GX800.
 In this context, it is worth noting that neither the GX800 nor the LX15 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens build in, whereas the GX800 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the GX800 and their specifications in the Micro Four Thirds Lens Catalog.